 The BPC is primarily government-funded and partners with multiple research organizations to establish a significant infrastructure to support excellence in tissue banking, testing and distribution.
 Partnering investigators represent The Research Institute at Nationwide Children’s Hospital and national cooperative cancer groups and research organizations including:

 The COG Biopathology Center (BPC) at The Research Institute of Nationwide Children's Hospital maintains the largest pediatric specimen bank in the nation.
-The BPC houses the COG Solid Tumor Tissue Bank, Pathology Center and the Acute Lymphoblastic Leukemia and the Neuroblastoma Reference Laboratories.
-The Biopathology Center serves as the Children's Oncology Group (COG) effector arm of the COG Pathology Discipline Committee. [more...]
+The BPC houses the COG Solid Tumor Tissue Bank, Pathology Center and the Acute Lymphoblastic Leukemia and the Neuroblastoma Reference Laboratories. [more...]

 The BPC began accruing specimens in 1989 and now contains tissue from more than 32,000 children with childhood cancer and other diseases.
 The BPC receives cancerous tissues from over 500 hospitals in the United States and Canada, as well as New Zealand, the Netherlands, Australia and Switzerland.
 Tissues from approximately 90 percent of pediatric solid tumor cases and half of the leukemia cases found in the United States and Canada are sent to the BPC.

-The BPC, which coordinated central pathology reviews for the Children's Cancer Group for over 30 years, now provides central pathology review services for all patients within the COG.
+The BPC has coordinated central pathology reviews for the Children's Cancer Group for over 30 years and continues to provide central pathology review services for COG.
 The BPC receives cancer cases from patients registered on Children's Oncology Group protocols and then sends slides to expert pediatric pathologists around the country for confirmation of diagnosis.
 All new COG phase III protocols include the BPC as the central coordinating center for pathology review activities and banking/biology studies as appropriate.

 The BPC provides procurement, shipping, processing, distribution, and repository services for the COG, its affiliated institutions, and researchers.
 In addition, the BPC provides protocol-related molecular testing.
 The BPC provides education and assistance to COG members on topics such as protocol requirements, specimen collection, and shipping regulations.
 The BPC assists the Study Development Office of the COG in the development of protocols involving pathology review and tumor procurement.